-Somchan Restaurant was discovered by the guidebooks several years back, but nothing like this spritely, sour fish lab (as they spell it; 25,000 kip) has found its way anywhere near New York.
-Here in the city, the common signifier for an "authentic" larb is a lettuce leaf, topped with minced beef, pork, or chicken that often acquires a grainy mouthfeel — nothing like the mild, moist, firm-fleshed (but unidentified) fish shown here.
+Somchan Restaurant was discovered by the guidebooks several years back, but nothing like this spritely, sour fish lab (as Somchan spells it; 25,000 kip, about $2.45 at the time) has found its way anywhere near New York.
+Here in the city, the common signifier for an "authentic" larb is a lettuce leaf, topped with minced beef, pork, or chicken that often acquires a grainy mouthfeel — nothing like the mild, moist, firm-fleshed (but to me unidentified) fish shown here.
 Anyone know where to find fish larb in New York?

-My other dish was the traditional Luang Prabang pairing of khái pâen and jąew bąwng (15,000 kip), or fried river moss and chunky, chili-zinged water-buffalo-skin jam.
-The jąew bąwng (pronounced something like jeoh-bong) was spicy-sweet and inoffensive; off the beaten path, dried-meat devotees might find a gamier version.
-(I couldn't.)
+My other dish was the traditional Luang Prabang pairing of khái pâen and jąew bąwng (15,000 kip).
+"Khai" describes several filamentous varieties of river moss that are processed, laboriously, by hand; beating the algae to remove debris is especially tedious.
+The jaew bawng, a chunky, ostensibly chili-ridden water-buffalo-skin jam, was spicy-sweet and inoffensive, thought it's possible I was served a tame version prepared for the tourist trade.
 While some of the local kids took a dip in the Mekong River, I cooled down with a pineapple shake with fresh milk and coconut (5,000 kip).

 Somchan Restaurant